+Module Method of Content

+Assessment

-Module Method of Assessment Content English Literature Paper 1 Examination 1 hr 45 min Shakespeare and the 19th Century Novel English Literature Paper 2 Examination 2 hr 15 min Modern prose/drama and poetry.
+English Literature Paper 1 Examination 1 hr 45 min Shakespeare and the 19th Century Novel

+1 3 Examination Modern prose/drama and

+Paper 2 2 hr 15 min poetry.

 Assessment Objectives - GCSE English Literature

 - Read, understand and respond to texts: - o Maintain a critical style and develop an informed personal response - Use textual references, including quotations, to support and illustrate interpretations. - Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate. - Show understanding of the relationships between texts and the contexts in which they were written. - Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.